Edge Hill railway station

-Early history
+History

-The first station opened on 15 September 1830 as part of the Liverpool and Manchester Railway.
-It was located in a 22 yd wide by 68 yd long, 40 ft deep sandstone cutting, with three tunnels at the west end.
+The first station opened on 15 September 1830, as part of the Liverpool and Manchester Railway.
+It was located in a 22 yd wide by 68 yd long and 40 ft deep sandstone cutting, with three tunnels at the west end.

-The new station

-As early as May 1831 the directors had concluded that Crown Street station was too far removed from the centre of Liverpool so they commissioned a survey to be made with a view to finding a way of bringing the railway into the town.
+As early as May 1831, the railway's directors had concluded that station was too far removed from the centre of Liverpool, so they commissioned a survey to be made with a view to finding a way of bringing the railway into the town.
 George Stephenson produced a plan in June 1831 to provide a line, mainly in a tunnel, from Edge Hill to the cattle market at Haymarket.
 Liverpool Common Council approved the scheme subject to it being restricted to passengers only and plans were drawn up in October 1831 for submission to Parliament.
 The Bill received Royal Assent on 23 May 1832, tenders were let and work started in 1833.

 Parliament had forbidden locomotives to run through tunnels and the railway had therefore to build stationary engines at the top of the incline up from Lime Street.
 The decision to extend the railway to Lime Street station required the construction of a new station at Edge Hill, situated to the north of the old station so that it was on the new line at the tunnel portal.
 Plans were approved in December 1834, and a contract for the construction of the new station and engine houses was let in March 1835.
 The new station was about 500 ft by 100 ft in area with stone platforms with all the station buildings set back from the platform edges.

 Trains descended to Lime Street by gravity under the control of two brakesmen riding in an open brake waggon, being rope-hauled by a winding engine back up to Edge Hill.
 This system, constructed by Mather, Dixon and Company under the direction of John Grantham, ended in 1870.

 The new Edge Hill station was opened in 1836 and has been in continuous use ever since.

-Sidings to the north of the station (sometimes called Exhibition Road after the adjacent thoroughfare leading to the exhibition hall) served as a terminus for excursionists visiting the 1886 "Shipperies" and 1887 Royal Jubilee Exhibitions.
+Sidings to the north of the stationefn|Sometimes called Exhibition Road, after the adjacent thoroughfare leading to the exhibition hall) served as a terminus for excursionists visiting the 1886 Shipperies and 1887 Royal Jubilee Exhibitions.

 The venue on Edge Lane had its own sidings to the south, including access to the building itself, for delivery of exhibits and removal of materials when the site closed.